kejsardamberg/LoggingSeleniumWebDriverJava/README.md

     <version>1.2.3</version>
 </dependency>
 ```
-or by downloading release artifacts from this repository, or clone the code and compile it yourself.
+or by downloading release artifacts from this repository.
 The latest released binaries can be found here:
 https://github.com/kejsardamberg/LoggingSeleniumWebDriverJava/releases/tag/LoggingSeleniumWebDriver-1.2.3

+Of course you may also clone the code from this repository and compile it yourself as long as you adhere to the Apache 2.0 license terms.

 ### Regular instantiation
 ```java